Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Reinforcement Learning Analysis

 \subsection{Q-learning}

-We conduct our analysis on populations of Q-learning agents.
 Q-learning~\cite{watkins1992q} is a well-established reinforcement learning algorithm that operates within the framework of a Markov Decision Process (MDP).
 Each agent $i$ learns its policy independently.
 At each time step, the agent observes the current state of the environment, denoted as $s_t\in S$, where $S$ is the set of all possible states.
 The agent then chooses an available action $a_t\in A(s_t)$, where $A(s_t)$ returns the set of available actions in $s_t$.
 We denote the corresponding Q-value as $Q^i(s_t,a_t)$, estimating the expected accumulated discounted reward of choosing action $a_t$ at state $s_t$.
 After performing the action, the agent receives an immediate reward $r_t\in \Re$ and enters the next state $s_{t+1}\in S$.
 The Q-value of the chosen action of the agent is updated as follows:

-where $G_t$ the estimated accumulated reward, $\alpha\in[0,1]$ is the learning rate.
-For the analysis on the repeated user-creator game, since there is no state transition, the Q-learning is then simplified to
+where $G_t$ is the estimated accumulated reward, and $\alpha\in[0,1]$ is the learning rate.
+For the analysis on the repeated user-creator game, since there is no state transition, the Q-learning is simplified to

 An exploration mechanism aims to strike a good balance between exploitation and exploration, maximizing the agent's performance during learning while ensuring desirable convergence guarantees.
-Epsilon-greedy exploration is a commonly used mechanism, where the stochastic policy $\mathbf{\pi}^i(s)=(\pi(s, a_1), ..., \pi(s, a_{|A|}))\in\Delta$ is evaluated as:
+For epsilon-greedy exploration, the agent selects a random action with probability epsilon; otherwise, it selects the action with the maximum Q-value.
+Therefore, the stochastic policy $\mathbf{\pi}^i(s)=(\pi(s, a_1), ..., \pi(s, a_{|A|}))\in\Delta$ is evaluated as:

 where $\mathds{1}\{\cdot\}$ denotes the indicator function, $\epsilon_L\in[0,1]$ is the exploration rate.